-In September 2019, EPI, EHSI, PPI and PPCI received subpoenas from the New York State Department of Financial Services (DFS) seeking documents and information regarding the marketing, sale and distribution of opioid medications in New York.
-In June 2020, DFS commenced an administrative action against the Group, EPI, EHSI, PPI and PPCI alleging violations of the New York Insurance Law and New York Financial Services Law.
+In June 2020, the New York State Department of Financial Services (DFS) commenced an administrative action against the Company, EPI, EHSI, PPI and PPCI alleging violations of the New York Insurance Law and New York Financial Services Law.
 In July 2021, DFS filed an amended statement of charges.
-The amended statement of charges alleges that fraudulent or otherwise wrongful conduct in the marketing, sale and/or distribution of opioid medications caused false claims to be submitted to insurers and seeks civil penalties for each allegedly fraudulent prescription as well as injunctive relief.
-In July 2021, EPI, EHSI, PPI and PPCI, among others, filed a petition for judgment in New York state court seeking to prohibit DFS from proceeding with its administrative enforcement action.
-In December 2021, DFS filed a motion to dismiss that proceeding; which remains pending.
+The amended statement of charges alleges that fraudulent or otherwise wrongful conduct in the marketing, sale and/or distribution of opioid medications caused false claims to be submitted to insurers.
+DFS seeks civil penalties for each allegedly fraudulent prescription as well as injunctive relief.
+In July 2021, EPI, EHSI, PPI and PPCI, among others, filed a petition in New York state court seeking to prohibit DFS from proceeding with its administrative enforcement action.
+In December 2021, DFS filed a motion to dismiss that petition, which the court granted in June 2022.
+The Group's subsidiaries, among others, appealed that ruling in July 2022.
+Both the appeal and the DFS administrative matter were stayed following commencement of the Chapter 11 Cases.